wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 As the OpenShift GitOps Operator is free of charge for any OpenShift user, I am just focusing on this as it comes quite well preconfigured.
 If you want to dig into ArgoCD installation, please feel free to have a look at the official [guides][10].
 ![Image 2: Installing the OpenShift GitOps Operator][image-2]

 The [OpenShift GitOps Operator can easily be installed in OpenShift][11].
-Just use a user with cluster-admin rights and switch to the Administrator perspective of the OpenShift Console.
+Just use a user with cluster-admin rights and switch to the `Administrator` perspective of the OpenShift Console.
 Then go to the Operators menu entry and select OperatorHub.
 In the search field type something like GitOps and select the GitOps Operator.

-Once it is installed, you are going to have a new newspace called `openshift-gitops`, where an instance of ArgoCD is installed and ready to be used.
+Once it is installed, you are going to have a new namespace called `openshift-gitops`, where an instance of ArgoCD is installed and ready to be used.

 As of time of this writing, ArgoCD is not yet configured to use OpenShift authentication, so you have to get the password of the admin user by getting the value of the secret `openshift-gitops-cluster` in namespace `openshift-gitops`: